xwiki/xwiki-docker/README.md

 -	`DB_USER`: The user name used by XWiki to read/write to the DB.
 -	`DB_PASSWORD`: The user password used by XWiki to read/write to the DB.
 -	`DB_DATABASE`: The name of the XWiki database to use/create.
--	`DB_CONTAINER`: The name of the docker container used to run the DB.
+-	`DB_HOST`: The name of the host (or docker container) containing the database.
+Default is "db".

 ## Miscellaneous